jonathanKingston/ember-cli-sri/README.md

 [![build status](https://secure.travis-ci.org/jonathanKingston/ember-cli-sri.svg)](http://travis-ci.org/jonathanKingston/ember-cli-sri)
 [![dependency status](https://david-dm.org/jonathanKingston/ember-cli-sri.svg)](https://david-dm.org/jonathanKingston/ember-cli-sri)

+## What is it
 This plugin is used to generate [SRI integrity](http://www.w3.org/TR/SRI/) for ember applications.
+Subresource integrity is a security concept used to check JavaScript and Stylesheets are loaded with the correct content when using a CDN.

+## Why
 The reason to add this to your application is to protect against poisoned CDNs breaking JavaScript or CSS.

 This is **BETA**, untested and **MUST NOT** be used for production systems.